2023 Trends in Web Design for Government Sites

 For government websites to maintain credibility as a single source of truth, site managers and content editors need to be able to make updates on the fly.

-Another factor fueling the importance of simplified and robust content editing: the opportunity for continuous improvements and citizen-centric enhancements based on community feedback and ongoing intelligence gathering.
+Another factor fueling the importance of a simplified and robust content editor: the opportunity for continuous improvements and citizen-centric enhancements based on community feedback and ongoing intelligence gathering.

 Prominent showcasing of local events

-As the digital town square, state and local government websites are rapidly evolving into a replacement for newsletters, flyers, handouts, and bulletin board announcements – with an added function of promoting interest, participation, and community.
+As the digital town square, government websites are rapidly evolving into a replacement for newsletters, flyers, handouts, and bulletin board announcements—with an added function of promoting interest, participation, and community.

 Prominent showcasing of events also functions as an opportunity to continuously switch up content and inject new life into a site that might otherwise be dominated by static information and transactional needs.